 Hey there!
 I'm a photographer based out of Philadelphia, Pennsylvania who specializes in lifestyle wedding and portrait photography.

-When not doing photography, her favorite past times includes being a gamer mom, enjoying new music, or pretending to know how to garden.
+When not doing photography, my favorite past times includes being a gamer mom, enjoying new music, and hiding away in my home to protect my precioussss....

 As a Philly couples photographer, one of my favorite clients are the ones who are just utterly adorable and in love.
 Why?
 Well, because they tend to make me reminiscence of my moments with my own husband when I was younger.

 It’s funny to say that in another year or two I’ll be the big four-oh.
 My husband and I have been through ups and down over the last twenty years, but one thing I know for certain is that he’s the one.
 My soulmate, my best friend, my everything.
 All of our memories, the good and the bad, make up what makes us today.
 But the part of our life I will always remember fondly is our youth and the first-love experience.
 Him with his nerdy pick up lines and me with my bashful behavior.
 It’s a kind of love I often see in others from time to time, and this couple was no exception.

 Dana found me through a search and was interested in doing a couples session.
 These two have been high school sweethearts and wanted to celebrate their journey with a beautiful session.
 The idea was to do something in the park on a nice Spring day, but I wanted to try something a little different.
 When I suggested doing a picnic theme, they eagerly took to the idea and made it come to life.
 We went over to Fairmount Park near a favorite area of mine and just enjoyed the day in a relaxed setting surrounding by the beautiful blossoming spring gardens during a warm sunset.